 - Older adults with certain risk factors.

 Talk to your healthcare provider if you have any of these risk factors.
-If you have osteoporosis, low bone mass or another medical condition that can lead to bone loss and also have a vitamin D deficiency, your healthcare provider may recommend vitamin D supplement to bring you up to a healthy level.
+If you have osteoporosis, low bone mass or another medical condition that can lead to bone loss and also have a vitamin D deficiency, your healthcare provider may recommend vitamin D supplement to bring you up to a healthy 25-hydroxy vitamin D level which is generally agreed upon by medical societies to be between 30-60 ng/ml.

 A Guide to Calcium-Rich Foods